bebleo/smtpdfix/README.md

 As simple SMTP server for use as a fixture with pytest.
 All this does is receives messages and appends them to a list as an `email.Message`.

-> **Known Issue:** the order in which fixtures are listed is critical can lead to failures.
-See known issues below.

 ## Installing

 Installing handled through PyPi: